awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

 After you choose your bid price, you are ready to request a Spot Instance.
 For the purposes of this tutorial, we will bid the On-Demand price ($0.03) to maximize the chances that the bid will be fulfilled.
 You can determine the types of available instances and the On-Demand prices for instances by going to Amazon EC2 Pricing page.
-To request a Spot Instance, you simply need to build your request with the parameters you chose earlier.
+While a Spot Instancee is running, you pay the Spot price that's in effect for the time period your instances are running.
+Spot Instance prices are set by Amazon EC2 and adjust gradually based on long-term trends in supply and demand for Spot Instance capacity.
+You can also specify the amount you are willing to pay for a Spot Instance as a % of the On-Demand Instance price.To request a Spot Instance, you simply need to build your request with the parameters you chose earlier.
 We start by creating a :code:`RequestSpotInstanceRequest` object.
 The request object requires the number of instances you want to start and the bid price.
 Additionally, you need to set the :code:`LaunchSpecification` for